How to Photograph Planets

-There are 8 planets in total (including Earth), but only 5 are visible to the naked eye.
-There are inner solar system planets, and outer solar system planets.
-The planets we can photograph with a DSLR camera are a mixture of both, but only the largest 2 outer solar system planets are within reach of basic camera equipment.
+There are eight planets in total (including Earth), but only five are visible to the naked eye.
+There are inner solar system planets and outer solar system planets.
+The planets we can photograph with a DSLR camera are a mixture of both, but only the largest two outer solar system planets are within reach of basic camera equipment.

 The five visible planets are:

-The outer solar system planets Neptune and Uranus are too distant and small to find without the aid on an astronomical telescope.
+The outer solar system planets, Neptune and Uranus, are too distant and small to find without the aid of an astronomical telescope.
 A long exposure image may show a tiny “dot” that you have identified to be Neptune or Uranus, but this is not likely the type of planetary photography that interests you early on.